 The Summer Hikaru Died by Mokumokuren

-The Summer Hikaru Died (Hikaru ga Shinda Natsu) is one of the best new horror manga series I've read in awhile.
+The Summer Hikaru Died (Hikaru ga Shinda Natsu) is one of the best new horror manga series I’ve read in a while.
 It follows two boys, Yoshiki and Hikaru, who grew up together in a small village.
-One day, Yoshiki notices that something is different about Hikaru, and discovers that an imposter has taken control over his body.
+One day, Yoshiki notices that something is different about Hikaru, and discovers that an imposter has taken control of his body.
 With the real Hikaru gone in spirit, but not in body, Yoshiki struggles to let him go and decides that he’d rather be together with whatever it is than lose Hikaru forever.

 It’s a story about grief and loss, and how we struggle to let those who have passed go.
 This is a true part of human nature and one that is often explored in horror, but few explore it as well as The Summer Hikaru Died.

 You very much get the feeling as you are introduced to this place that the village is steadily descending into madness.
 All in all, with all of the unexpected and unexplained happenings, it is an unsettling read.
-At the same time, it’s a very emotional read too, as you watch Yoshiki comes to terms with his new reality.
+At the same time, it’s a very emotional read too, as you watch Yoshiki come to terms with his new reality.
 There’s a lot of mystery in this one that will keep you guessing, but each volume is like a new piece of the puzzle.

 The story and emotions of the characters are expressed well, the art is beautiful, and it’s the best new horror manga I’ve read to date.
 If you love mystery as well as supernatural manga too, you’ll want to give this one a shot.
 Yen Press announced that they are releasing The Summer Hikaru Died in 2023 with an English translation, so it will be available to collect soon!
-The first volume is expected to release on July 18, 2023.
+The first volume is expected to be released on July 18, 2023.